isabella232/sign-integrations.en/help/veeva/install.md

 For successful integration of the Vault, a new security profile called *Adobe Sign Integration Profile* is created and its permission is set for *Adobe Sign Admin Actions*.
 The Adobe Sign Integration Profile is assigned to the system account and is used by the integration when calling Vault APIs.
 This profile allows permissions for:

 * Vault APIs
-* Reading, creating, editing and deleting: Signature, Signatory, Signature Events, and Process Locker objects
+* Reading, creating, editing, and deleting: Signature, Signatory, Signature Events, and Process Locker objects

 ![Image of signature event details](images/security-profiles.png)

-All security profiles of users who require an access to Adobe Sign history in Vault must have Read permission for Signature, Signatory and Signature Event objects.
+Security profiles of users who require an access to Adobe Sign history in Vault must have Read permissions for Signature, Signatory, and Signature Event objects.

 ![Image of signature event details](images/set-permissions.png)